computational-infrastructure/Caso3-Infracomp/README.md

 If you want to individually run the components, run the following commands at different terminals:

-1. For running server, please use `java -cp ./bin app.server.Server SIMETRICO`.
+1. For running server, please use `java -cp ./bin app.server.Server type`.
-2. For running repeater, please use `java -cp ./bin app.server.Repeater SIMETRICO`.
+2. For running repeater, please use `java -cp ./bin app.repeater.Repeater type`.
-3. For running client, please use `java -cp ./bin app.client.Client SIMETRICO`.
+3. For running client, please use `java -cp ./bin app.client.Client type clientID messageID`.

-Remember that you could change `SIMETRICO` to `ASIMETRICO` according to the desired encryption type.
+- Remember that you could use type `SIMETRICO` or `ASIMETRICO` according to the desired encryption type.
+- The clientID is an integer number.
+- The messageID is an integer number between 00 and 09.

 ## License